Abasz/ESPRowingMonitor/README.md

 Trace level logging is useful during the initial calibration process as it prints the delta times that can be used for replay.
 Further details can be found in the [Calibration](docs/settings.md#calibration)

-It is possible to log deltaTimes (i.e. time between impulses) to an SD card (if connected and enabled) as well as via WebSocket.
-In both cases the deltaTimes are collected in a `vector` and written to SD card and/or WebSocket on avery stroke or 4 seconds (which every happens earlier).
-This incremental way of making deltaTimes available is to optimize performance (e.g. websocket cannot broadcast in every 10m but can broadcast a big chunk in every 0.5s).
+It is possible to log deltaTimes (i.e. time between impulses) to an SD card (if connected and enabled).
+DeltaTimes are collected in a `vector` and written to SD card on every stroke or 4 seconds (which ever happens earlier).
+This incremental way of making deltaTimes available is to optimize performance.

 ### Metrics

 Currently, ESP Rowing Monitor is capable of calculating the following metrics, similar to ORM:

 - _driveDuration_ and _recoveryDuration_
-- _drive length (under development)_
 - _average cycle power_
 - _distance_
 - _stroke rate_
 - _handle forces for the drive phase_
 - _peak force for the drive phase_
+- _drag factor of the flywheel (i.e. resistance level)_
 - _speed and pace_

 ESP Rowing Monitor may not directly provide certain metrics such as caloric burn, heart rate, VO2max, etc. due to limitations of the device.
 These metrics require additional sensors or calculations that may not be supported by ESP Rowing Monitor's hardware or software capabilities.
 Users should refer to the [Limitations](#limitations) section for more detailed information on which metrics may not be available directly from ESP Rowing Monitor.